INL/BlackLab/site/docs/guide/corpus-query-language.md

 ### Negative child constraints

-What if want to make sure _dog_ is not the object of the sentence?
-You can negate child relation clauses by prefixing the relation operator with `!`:
+You may want to have negative constraints, such as making sure that _dog_ is not the object of the sentence.
+This can be done by prefixing the relation operator with `!`:

     _  -subj-> _ ;
       !-obj-> 'dog'